ImoutoHeaven/longnamefs-rs/README.md

 - `--dir-cache-ttl-ms`: per-directory readdir cache TTL in milliseconds (default 1000).
 - `--no-dir-cache`: disable directory cache entirely (useful for debugging correctness).

+The process stays in the foreground and runs until the filesystem is unmounted or the process is terminated.
+This is intentional and makes it easy to use with process supervisors (e.g. systemd).

 Behavior
 --------